List of My Hero Academia characters: The Big Three

 Mirio Togata is a third-year student at U.A. and the leader of the Big 3.
 His Quirk Permeation (浸出/浸潤/浸透/透過, Shinshutsu/Shinjun/Shintō/Tōka) allows him to phase his body through anything solid, including the ground.
 He chose the hero name Lemillion because he wanted to help at least a million people.
 Horikoshi considers him to be an easy character to draw because of his simple facial features.
 Mirio appears to be goofy with a corny sense of humor, but is loyal to his cause.
 He is an optimist and is almost always smiling.
 His personality leads Sir Nighteye to believe he could succeed All Might as the Symbol of Peace.
 He is also brave and, in contrast to his laid-back nature, is experienced in dealing with dangerous people and is not easily scared.
 He is shown talking to Overhaul in his normal, cheerful manner, despite knowing about his background as a dangerous yakuza member.
 Mirio is also confident during battle, as he is bold enough to face four of the Shie Hassaikai members alone.
-He loses his Quirk during the Shie Hassaikai Raid, but thanks to Eri, he eventually regains his powers and arrives in time to help the other heroes in their battle with the Paranormal Liberation Front.
+He loses his Quirk during the Shie Hassaikai Raid, but thanks to Eri, he eventually regains his powers and arrives in time to help the other heroes in their battle with the Final War Arc.
+In My Hero Academia: You're Next, he is seen to be using his abilities when he has not revealed the reason.
+This occurs before the Final War, which is when he truly shown to have his abilities back.
 During the events of the final chapter, which occurred eight years later, Mirio had already become Japan's new number one hero.